irmen/Pyro4/docs/source/nameserver.rst

 .. option:: -x, --nobc

    Don't start a broadcast responder.
+Clients will not be able to use the UDP-broadcast lookup to discover this name server.
+   (The broadcast responder listens to UDP broadcast packets on the local network subnet, to signal its location to clients that want to talk to the name server)

 Another way is doing it from within your own code.